Published market hub · 2026-05

 Geography warnings

-• ZIP watch or buy-box reads are screening layers and can diverge materially from city or metro averages.
+• ZIP watch rows can diverge materially from city or metro averages.

 Methodology notes

-• Use the public dashboard as a first-pass review layer, not as parcel-level deal review.
+• Use the dashboard as a first-pass read, not as a property-level decision.

-• Keep city rent/value proxies, metro acquisition pressure, and ZIP or buy-box screening visibly separate.
+• Keep city rent/value proxies, metro acquisition pressure, and literal ZIP evidence visibly separate.

-• Public DSCR screens exclude taxes, insurance, vacancy, capex, lender overlays, and deal-specific rehab assumptions.
+• Public DSCR estimates exclude taxes, insurance, vacancy, capex, lender overlays, and deal-specific rehab assumptions.

 • Release dates and methodologies differ by source, so investor judgment should follow the metric-level labels rather than assume one unified feed.